jfeiwell/jfeiwell.github.io/_posts/EssayPosts/2021-05-24-the-idea-stack.md

 ## The Layers

 #### Human Nature — How we interpret the world

 We’re programmed with ideas about the world from our parents.
 But even before that process starts, we’re literally hard wired to think differently.
 For example, numerous studies have shown there are material differences in the brains of conservatives and liberals.
 A 2011 University College London Institute of Cognitive Neuroscience [study showed](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3092984/) liberalism was associated with increased gray matter volume in the anterior cingulate cortex.
 Conservatism was associated with increased right amygdala size.

 We are hardwired to be more receptive to some ideas than others.
 With this comes the realization that it’s impossible to win everyone over.
 No idea will reach 100% adoption.

-### History — The data set for all ideas
+#### History — The data set for all ideas

 Earth is 4.3 billion years old.
 Humans have been around for ~300,000 years.
 We started developing modern cognition ~50,000 years ago. ~12,500 years ago civilizations started to appear.
 And we’re only ~500 years into modernity.

 Relatively speaking, our data set is tiny.
 But to the human mind, that data set is infinite.
 No one has the capacity to learn about every historical idea and event.
 The reality is we’re almost all influenced by a fraction of all historical ideas and events.
 Most Americans' view of foriegn affairs derives from 9/11, Vietnam, and WW2.

-History is context.
+*History is context*.
 When you tell someone about a new business idea, the first question is usually “has this been tried before?”.
 We naturally use the history we know to validate or invalidate ideas.

 History is the first layer of the stack that’s malleable.
 It shouldn’t be, but it is.
 A majority of history may be ziplocked but debates arise around framing of historical events.
 E.g. Was George Washington a traitor to the crown?
 Had he lost the war, history would have said yes.
 And people in Britain believed yes for a long time.